 “We need to deliver our fruit to our clients faster and cheaper, directly from our farms,” said Bernales.
 “The Port of Savannah allows us to better serve our Georgia clients and others.”

-Savannah’s Garden City Terminal offers 84 refrigerated container racks and 733 chassis plug-ins, powering 2,749 refrigerated boxes at a time.
-Another 20 racks should be complete by the end of the year, adding 480 refrigerated container slots.
+Savannah’s Garden City Terminal offers 94 refrigerated container racks and 733 chassis plug-ins, powering 2,989 refrigerated boxes at a time.
+Another 10 racks should be complete by spring, adding 240 refrigerated container slots.

 “Savannah meets all the program requirements and has all the infrastructure in place to cater to refrigerated cargo,” Yunta added.
 “After proving that they could fulfill all the links of the cold chain — including the proper relationships with port authorities, government agencies, trucking companies, warehouses, etc. — we were confident they were going to deliver for shippers.”